 Coffee There are LOTS of coffee roasters here in Scotland, and we love lots of them, but none quite as much as Thomson's Coffee Roasters, who have been roasting coffee since 1841 - so they know what they are doing! - and offer a dazzling array of roasts.
 Can't beat it in the dark strong truffle and smooth milk bar that we make with their beautiful St Vincent Roast.

-Gin!
-We love lots of gin from Scotland - let's face it, Scotland is pretty good at gin!! - We were keen to use great ones that contrasted well with each other.
-In the end we decided that our current gins would be Isle of Harris Gin, Hills and Harbour Gin, and - more recently - the more local Caorunn Raspberry Gin from the Speyside Balmenachoth Distillery.
-Both Harris and Hills and Harbour take their inspiration from the sea, with Hills and Harbour also using pine as one of their botanicals.
+Gin We love lots of gin from Scotland - let's face it, Scotland is pretty good at gin!! - We were keen to use great ones that contrasted well with each other.
+In the end we decided that our current gins would be Hills and Harbour Gin, and - more recently - the more local Caorunn Raspberry Gin and Blood Orange gin from the Speyside Balmenachoth Distillery.
+Hills and Harbour take their inspiration from the sea and the hills, using both Noble Fir needles and Bladderwrack Seaweed in their botanicals.
 We are so excited to have been able to add Caorunn Gin to our collection.
 Both the raspberry and blood orange are beautiful refreshing gins, which deliver huge flavour, without any bitter after taste, which allows them to pair perfectly with chocolate.

 Cheese Yes!
 Cheese!
 In an adaptation of a fairly well-known combination of Port, Stilton and dark chocolate, we have gone for Port and Blue Murder.
 Made by the superb Highland Fine Cheeses in Tain, this amazing creamy blue cheese is a stunning partner for both the port and smooth dark chocolate in this popular truffle.